 To help an oriental rug last, whether in a kitchen situation or not, immediate action with a wool safe rug spotter will help prevent the worst of the red wine, marinara and sweet-and-sour sauce stains from taking up residence – always make sure you use the correct cleanser for the stain in question!
 All Oriental rugs will need the attention of a professional rug cleaner and the rugs we place in the kitchen may need a little more care from a professional.

-Of course, a modern rug made of man-made materials such as polypropylene, or perhaps a specific indoor/outdoor carpet will always be a much easier option – it can simply be taken outside and have the hose pointed at it or, if small enough, be thrown in the washer – and nowadays it is easy enough to source rugs of this type that have also been made to resemble an Oriental rug with the design patterns but of corse not the vibrant colors.
+Of course, a modern rug made of man-made materials such as polypropylene, or perhaps a specific indoor/outdoor rugs will always be a much easier option – it can simply be taken outside and have the hose pointed at it or, if small enough, be thrown in the washer – and nowadays it is easy enough to source rugs of this type that have also been made to resemble an Oriental rug with the design patterns but of corse not the vibrant colors.
 The cost of these area rugs are pennies to the dollar of a hand knotted Oriental rug.

 A fine machine made wool rug manufactured by Karastan would wonderful compromise.
 While technically not an Oriental rug, these rugs are of a high quality wool and therefore the coloring can be magnificent-giving the appearance of a genuine Oriental rug at a third of the cost.